aosabook/500lines/event-web-framework/event-web-framework.markdown

 1. Get the buffer associated with this socket, or create it if it doesn't exist yet;
 2. Read output into that buffer, which happens in the call to `buffer!`;
-3. If that read got us an `:eof`, it means the other side hung up, so we discard the socket _and_ its buffer;
+3. If that read got us an `:eof`, the other side hung up, so we discard the socket _and_ its buffer;
 4. Otherwise, we check if the buffer is one of `complete?`, `too-big?`, `too-old?` or `too-needy?`.
-If it's any of them, we remove it from the connections table and return the appropriate HTTP response.
+If so, we remove it from the connections table and return the appropriate HTTP response.

 This is the first time we're seeing I/O in our event loop.
 In our discussion in \aosasecref{sec.eventsweb.serverarch}, we mentioned that we have to be very careful about I/O in an event-driven system, because we could accidentally block our single thread.
 So, what do we do here to ensure that this doesn't happen?
 We have to explore our implementation of `buffer!` to find out exactly how this works.